evpl/xteps/README.md

 }
 ```

-### Allure and ReportPortal integration
+### Integrations

-Set up your project with Allure / ReportPortal and then just add suitable Xteps dependency.
+Set up your project with Allure / Qase / ReportPortal and then just add suitable Xteps dependency.

-You can use step name or step description replacements by the way provided by Allure / ReportPortal.
+You can use step name or step description replacements by the way provided by Allure / Qase / ReportPortal.

 ```java
 stepsChain()